 Erect, round, hairless, usually forked ramifications, 30-120 cm (11.81 - 47.24 inch) high.

 Long-petiolate, ovate acuminate, wedge-shaped at the base, margin coarsely sinuate dentate.
 Upper surface dark green, lighter underneath.

 Short-pedunculate, white, erect, single in the branch crotches or on branch tips.

 Corolla funnel-shaped, with broad, plicate border, calyx long-tubed, with five teeth.

 Spiny oval capsule 3-5 cm (1.18 - 1.97 inch) with many seeds.

 Disturbed areas, along roadsides, old fields, pastures, waste places.

 D. stramonium likes warm and nitrogen-rich soils and prefers light.

 In warm climates a weed in corn, potatoes and beets (late germinator) and in disturbed areas.

-The entire plant is very poisonous due to alcaloids Hyoscyamin, Atropin and Scopolamin!
-The plant was introduced into Europe from North America and used as a drug (sedative), later it escaped and became a weed mainly in South-East Europe, from there it was spread into Western European corn fields.
-It shows a rapid development in crops with late canopy closure.
+The entire plant is very poisonous due to alcaloids Hyoscyamine, Atropin and Scopolamine The plant was introduced into Europe from North America and used as a drug (sedative), later it escaped and became a weed mainly in South-East Europe, from where it was spread into Western European corn fields.
+It shows rapid development in crops with late canopy closure.
 Poisonous leaves can make silage and vegetable crop inedible.